anatomiesofintelligence/anatomiesofintelligence.github.io/_posts/2018-10-14-aesthesis-elegant-anatomy.md

 title: The Concept of Aesthesis
 subtitle:
 layout: text
+entry-by: Jonathan Reus
 entry-date: 2018-10-14

-# who owns the copyright?
+# if a url is available, put it here, otherwise leave empty
+source-url: https://brill.com/view/title/24846
 source: Elegant Anatomy, The Eighteenth-Century Leiden Anatomical Collections.
 Marieke M. A. Hendriksen (2015)

-# if a url is available, put it here, otherwise leave empty
-source-url: https://brill.com/view/title/24846
+#what is the copyright?
+copyright:

-summary: Excerpt from Elegant Anatomy, Marieke M. A. Hendriksen
+summary: Excerpt on Aesthesis and the epistemology of 18th century anatomical research.
+From Elegant Anatomy, Marieke M. A. Hendriksen

 # all tags separated by commas
 tags: [aesthesis, preparation]